 This is a slice of orchestral music history that demands proper respect and preservation, and Sweet Peach and Ordior are here to deliver.
 That’s why Sweet Peach’s entire catalogue, including Palm Court Orchestra’s work, is now distributed on services such as Spotify.
 No longer will we have to miss out on hearing these amazing tracks… and the best part is, the physical Sweet Peach collections are still quite rare!
 Have fun, all you collectors and record-heads out there!
 But for the rest of us, the music is often enough.
 Thankfully, that’s exactly what we can get.
 Sweet Peach’s catalogue going online is one of the best things to happen musically this year, and Palm Court Orchestra is just one example of why!

 Palm Court Orchestra’s catalogue is but a taste of the whole experience waiting for you within Sweet Peach’s overall catalogue… But if you’re still curious about the extent of Sweet Peach’s impact on the music world, check out their discography and the full documentation of their story below which we used excerpts from!
 And of course, their shiny new website.

 The legacy of Jimmy Stewart and the rest of the crew from Sweet Peach is still alive and well, much to our delight.
-Sweet Peach Records are digitally distributed by Blue Pie Records for the world, and is protected/has its rights managed by Ordior.
-We are honoured to be responsible for the distribution of such a prestigious label and catalogue, and this teamwork is a testament of our appreciation for this little slice of Aussie musical history.
+Sweet Peach Records are digitally distributed by Blue Pie Records for the world and is protected/has its rights managed by Ordior.
+Blue Pie is honoured to be responsible for the distribution of such a prestigious label and catalogue, and this teamwork is a testament to our appreciation for this little slice of Aussie musical history.

-And if you needed more info on the Palm Court Orchestra specifically, check out some of the interesting tidbits in the links down below!
-Palm Court Orchestra are distributed under James Stewart Music.
+And if you need more info on the Palm Court Orchestra specifically, check out some of the interesting tidbits in the links down below!
+Palm Court Orchestra is distributed under James Stewart Music.
 For more information search “Palm Court Orchestra”.